fardinsaad/IUT_Projects/CureiT/Readme.md

 - **Ahmed Rafayet**

 ## Overview
 **CUREiT** is a medical emergency and appointment assistance software application designed to streamline patient-doctor interactions.
 The application aims to provide a simple, user-friendly interface where patients can consult doctors, set appointments, and seek emergency medical remedies.
 It utilizes a large database for managing medical information and provides services free of charge.
+We developed this project in our junior year for the Software Engineering course.

 ## Why Use CUREiT?
 - **Easy-to-use interface**: Simple 2D model of a human body for interaction.